knorrie/network-examples/ospf-intro/README.md

 Go ahead, do it, now!

 After adding the configuration and making BIRD reload it, `birdc show protocols` should show an active OSPF protocol.
-Now, just wait for a few seconds and do `ip r` again on R6:
+Now, just wait for a few seconds and do `ip r` again on R6, which shows us the routing table that is actually used by the forwarding process:

     root@R6:/# ip r
     10.0.1.0/24 dev vlan1001  proto kernel  scope link  src 10.0.1.8